misaelvalentim/Dorflex-template/README.md

 For this project, it's apllied the followings methodologies/technologies:

-  - HTML, SCSS, JavaScript, Nuxt, Vue, Atomic Design, BEM, Mobile First.
+  - HTML, SCSS, Atomic Design, BEM, Mobile First.

 ### You will see the link for the expected website template, as well as its deploy